-This new report is currently in BETA, but it’s available to all administrators on Grow and Enterprise plans.
+This new report is currently in BETA, but it’s available to all administrators on Grow and Scale plans.
 If you’re not on the above plans but want access to the Utilization Report, sign up for a trial of our Grow Plan through the Utilization tab in your account.

 Enhanced Project Health Report